 Although it looks like a wasp or bee, this species of fly cannot bite or sting.
 The Hover Fly is able to stay in one place as it flies, much like its more threatening look-a-likes.
 They can be found in gardens, parks, meadows and other areas with flowers.

-Larvae feed on aphids (smaller insects that eat plants) and pupate in soil.
+Larvae feed on pesky aphid (smaller insects that suck plant juices to the detriment of the plant).
+Hover Fly larvae eventually drop off the plant and pupate in soil.
 Adults emerge in the summer and drink flower nectar.
 They are often seen 'hovering' over the flowers they drink from, hence their name.

 Common name: Hover Fly

 Scientific Name: Toxomerus geminatus

 Adult Size (Length): 7mm to 13mm (0.28in to 0.51in) COMPARE

 General Description: bee, wasp, butt, flying, helpful